 - Submit early.
 With so many additional risks to effective bid management, we encourage working towards a submission several days earlier than usual.
 As well as building an extended contingency period into the overall timeframe, this will help you overcome any unforeseen challenges associated with the submission process itself.

-All of our writers are experienced bid managers who remotely manage bids ranging all the way from £10,000 funding applications to multimillion-pound bids every month.
+All of our bid writers are experienced bid and tender managers who remotely manage bids ranging all the way from £10,000 funding applications to multimillion-pound bids every month.
 We are therefore perfectly placed to help you continue to pursue contracts during the current pandemic, taking up the reins of your tendering activity while you focus on core service delivery.

 To find out more about how we might be able to support you, contact us today.